 What is luxury car insurance?

 A luxury car is one that has higher levels of amenities, comfort, quality or performance compared to a regular vehicle.
 Exotic cars are a type of luxury car with a focus on speed and performance.
-An example of a luxury car is a Jaguar F-Type with a base price of $61,600 while an exotic car example is the Ferrari 812-Superfast with a manufacturer suggested retail price of $335,000.
+An example of a luxury car is a Jaguar F-Type with a base price of $71,300 while an exotic car example is the Ferrari 812-Superfast with a starting price of $433,765.